Weimax Wines & Spirits

 With the 1994 vintage, they chose to focus on this vineyard site and Red Shoulder Ranch Chardonnay has been their flagship white wine ever since.

 Whole-cluster pressed...wild yeast fermentation...half new oak, half once-used cooperage.
-Some of the wood is American oak which adds a nicely spicy note to the wine.
+Some of the wood was American oak which added a nicely spicy note to the wine.
 The wine usually spends a bit more than a year on the spent yeast and this sediment is periodically stirred to add texture and nuance to the wine.
 No malolactic.

 More Chardonnays